BelT26/Finding-Pluto/README.md

 For each planet in the solar system I created an object containing an image and the statistics and stored them in an array.
 The array of objects is used to populate the contents of the html table using the displayStats function.

-User feedback indicated that it was not clear what was meant by 'day' or 'year' in the planet stats section.
-To resolve this issue I added tool tips to provide an explanation and an info icon from Font Awesome to indicate that further information is available.
-The following code was used as a guide for adding tool tips: https://www.w3schools.com/css/css_tooltip.asp

 ## Flight Path
 ![illustration of the sun, the planets of the solar system and Pluto](https://github.com/BelT26/Finding-Pluto/blob/main/assets/screenshots/flight-path.png)